 There are nine behaviors associated with the competency, including leveraging technology to solve business problems and using organizational metrics to make decisions.
 There are 12 sub-competencies associated with this competency, including knowledge of government and regulatory guidelines and knowledge of labor markets.

 At the entry level for this competency, there are 10 proficiency standards, such as “gathers, assembles and reports HR metrics and labor market trends.”
 At the mid-level for this competency, there are another 14 proficiency standards, such as “manages process improvement initiatives.”

 At the senior level for this competency, there are 27 more proficiency standards, such as “develops organizationwide business practices or operations.”
 At the executive level for this competency, there are another 17 proficiency standards, such as “defines strategy for managing talent within the confines of the labor market.”

 A self-assessment tool is expected to be available in January 2013 for a nominal fee.
 HR professionals can use this tool to determine their proficiency in each major competency, according to Alonso.
-A free “teaser” version of the tool will be available to SHRM members at http://csa.shrm.org following the SHRM 2012 Annual Conference.
+A free “teaser” version of the tool is available to SHRM members at https://csa.shrm.org.

 The competency model, which will be free and publicly available, will be updated every five years to reflect changes in society.

 A report on the validity data used for the model is to be released to the public in late 2012.
 For more information about the competency model, contact Alonso and his staff at firstname.lastname@example.org.

 Kathy Gurchiek is associate editor of HR News.